 You're upset because of a problem that you're having with your visa paperwork.
 You're talking to a friend and she can tell that you're upset.
-She asks what's wrong, but you don't want to explain your problem to her because it will take too long and you're too upset.
-You say:
+She asks what's wrong.
+You say this because it would take too long to explain and you're too upset to talk about it.

 I don't want to get into it right now.